 For testing and wiping we use Atola Disk Recyclers like the one depicted below.
 We test the performance of the disk, and check the S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology) data.
 If the S.M.A.R.T. data and the performance tests meet our standards (especially “power on hours” and “reallocated sector count”), then the rest of the process continues.
 The system unclips the HPA/DCO areas, and wipes the entire disk with the “Secure Erase” function, or if that is not supported on the particular drive, then a NIST standard wipe pattern is used (eg: all zeroes).
 If the number of bad or reallocated sectors is below our maximum (as of this writing the maximum acceptable bad or reallocated sectors for us to deploy a disk is 3 sectors), then those sectors are remapped with a repair process.
 We then place an unmistakable, bright colored label on the disk that it is ready to be reused.
 The disk is then placed in bins in our parts inventory area.
 Any disk we use for a deployment must have this unmistakable label.
 The label covers the data port of the disk.
 The disk can not be used unless the label is removed.
 Any disk that does not have this label covering the data ports is considered “dirty” and can not be used… not until tested, wiped and marked again.

 OK, that’s great… but what about disks that fail testing?
 If a disk is still a usable size and age, but fails performance tests, and it is under warranty, then we will wipe it and return it to the manufacturer.
-If it is not under warranty, we will physically destroy it.
+If it is not under warranty, we will physically destroy the hard disk as part of our data destruction policy.
 We will literally crush it.
 We used to bring them to a local recycler to be shredded in batches, but we decided to get them done more immediately in-house.
 We use this:

 Every hosting company and every cloud company has the burden of possessing their customer’s precious data.
 When you consider a service provider of any kind, please ask them about how they handle your data when you terminate your relationship with them.
 Ask them about how they protect your data through the hardware lifecycle.
 You might also ask them what tests they run to ensure the disks they will use in your server have the best possibility of running without error for as long as you want them to.